Did you see my recent spot on Fox 4 Good Day about decorating kids’ rooms? If not, catch it here!

 Got problems doing rooms for the pint-sized people in your household?
-Round and round we go: they want the latest cartoon series characters or superhero on every surface, and you don’t want to have to redo the room in 3 months when their current favorite changes.
+It’s a challenge to decorate kids’ bedrooms because round and round we go: they want the latest cartoon series characters or superhero on every surface, and you don’t want to have to redo the room in 3 months when their current favorite changes.
 There is hope!
-Let’s look for inspiration to some real-life kid rooms I’ve done for myself and for clients.
+For some cool kids’ bedroom theme ideas, let’s look for inspiration to some real-life kid rooms I’ve done for myself and for clients.

 Try to steer clear of

 Judah’s love for all things SPORTS dictated the decor of his early bunk room, but I nixed cartoon bed-in-a-bag solutions.
 Instead, I used vintage pennants, photos, and jerseys along with coordinated-not-matched pillows and quilts to suggest the theme.
 Although we moved from this house a couple years later, this vintage sports memorabilia-inspired decor easily transitioned to our new house and his preteen years.